20 May Can Medicaid Take My House in Illinois?

 1. Medicaid Asset Protection Trust (MAPT)

-- Keeps the home out of probate
+- Help keep the home out of probate

 2. Caregiver Child Exemption